Honest Ed's: Cultural impact

 The store has appeared in several films and television shows shot in Toronto.
 For example, Honest Ed's was featured in the film The Long Kiss Goodnight, and can be seen in several background scenes in the film Scott Pilgrim vs. the World when Scott and his friends are dining at Pizza Pizza across the street from the store.

 One of the fight sequences in the third volume of Bryan Lee O'Malley's Scott Pilgrim comic book series takes place at Honest Ed's, with the characters suffering sensory overload due to the incredible amounts of merchandise.
 The store implodes after Scott's rival Todd breaks an agreement not to use his psychic powers.

 The store appears in the background of Nathan Fielder's 2008 video "Side of Smooth-'Morning Walk.'"

 From February to March 2009, the store hosted "Honest Threads", an interactive artwork by installation artist Iris Häussler, curated by Mona Filip of the Koffler Centre of the Arts.
 Häussler installed a boutique of clothes lent by Torontonians, each associated with a personal story.
 Visitors were able to borrow the garments for a few days and wear them, experiencing both literally and psychologically what it is like to "walk in someone else’s shoes."
 This synthesis of conceptual art and commercial space was well received and reviewed widely on a national and local level and in numerous blogs.
 In November 2013, the Koffler Centre of the Arts produced 'Honesty', a site-specific play by playwright/director Jordan Tannahill in which performer Virgilia Griffith embodied seven real employees of the store.

-Honest Ed's was referenced by the character Zazu in the Toronto stage production of The Lion King, where a brightly coloured, patterned stage curtain is described by the character as "a shower curtain from Honest Ed's".
+Honest Ed's was referenced in the 2011 Toronto stage production of The Lion King, where a brightly-coloured stage curtain is described by the character of Zazu as "a shower curtain from Honest Ed's".

 Honest Ed's was featured as the setting for the music video "Wide Open" by Toronto singer Jenny Mayhem.
 In the video Jenny plays a daydreaming Honest Ed's employee, who fantasizes about being a star.
 The video was directed by Ace Billet and was shot in Honest Ed's and in other locations around Mirvish Village.

 Honest Ed's is featured prominently in an episode of the Viceland series Nirvanna the Band the Show, where the main characters Matt and Jay look for a Christmas tree to decorate their Christmas float with.

 The store is the subject of Lulu Wei's 2020 documentary film There's No Place Like This Place, Anyplace.